 The National Committee to Preserve Social Security and Medicare opposes any and all proposals that would raise the age of eligibility for Medicare.

 - This change is being advanced solely for budgetary considerations and with little regard to the harmful consequences for Medicare beneficiaries.
 Clearly, this proposal is just a cost-cutting shift; it doesn’t actually reduce health care costs.

-- Medicare beneficiaries, whose average income is less than $26,100 per year, are already spending 25 percent of the average Social Security check on Medicare Parts B and D premiums and cost sharing alone.
+- According to the Kaiser Family Foundation, Medicare beneficiaries, whose median income was about $26,200 per year in 2016, are already spending 41 percent of the average Social Security check on Medicare Parts B and D premiums and cost sharing alone in 2013.
 They cannot afford to pay more for health care costs not covered by Medicare.

 - By shrinking Medicare’s share of the health insurance market, raising the eligibility age would reduce Medicare’s market power and weaken its ability to serve as a leader in controlling health care costs.

 - Medicare has a proven track record of providing low-cost health care to seniors.
 Neither seniors nor the Medicare program would be better off if 65- and 66-year olds had to look for health insurance coverage in the private sector.